forfudan/MojoMiji/src/docs/advanced/ownership.md

 In Mojo, the default behavior of `=` operator is to copy the value, which is safe and simple.
 You do not need to use safe pointers because they are also more verbose compared to Rust, e.g., `var b = Pointer(to=a)`.
 Since most of the the values are copied by default, you encounter less compilation errors due to ownership issues.
 However, you may unconsciously make a lot of copies of big objects that are not necessary, which leads to performance issues.

 Which design is better?
 Maybe I would say Mojo.
-It starts with make it working, enable you to write code quickly, even though you made some unnecessary copies.
-Later, you can make it faster by using `Pointer` or `^` operator to avoid unnecessary copies.
+It **starts with "make it work"**, enable you to write code quickly, even though you made some unnecessary copies.
+Later, you can **make it fast** by using `Pointer` or `^` operator to avoid unnecessary copies.

 In Rust, however, you have to think about ownership and lifetime from the very beginning, which brings more mental burden and frustrating you at the stage when you should focus on writing code and implementing your logic.